 Finally, since bulimia often involves secrecy, guilt, and shame, the person may isolate from family or friends.
 Frequent, compulsive bulimic behaviors may begin to supersede important activities or hobbies.
 For example, a person may skip events to binge, purge, or exercise.2,3 Some people with bulimia may continue to exercise despite experiencing an injury or other medical issue, exacerbating the problem.2

 Eating disorders are not likely to resolve spontaneously.
 To recover from a bulimia, it is important to have support and formal treatment.
 One type of support that is easiest to access is an eating disorder hotline.
-Volunteers are trained to provide support, education about available resources, and linking callers to appropriate treatment.
+Volunteers are trained to provide support, offer education about available resources, and link callers to appropriate treatment.